 Much nicer than a goldfish bowl I’m sure you’ll agree.

-Good luck and we hope you install a filter in your fishbowl no matter what type you decide on.
+Good luck and we hope you install a filter in your fishbowl, no matter what type you choose.